 - knowing the University's Learning Outcomes

-- familiarizing yourself with the Undergraduate Degree Regulations & Procedures (Chapter VIII) and understanding grading procedures and continuation of study regulations;
+- familiarizing yourself with the Regulations & Procedures (Chapter VIII) and understanding grading procedures and continuation of study regulations;

-- selecting a program of study to meet both degree and specialization requirements (Chapter X--Degree Programs) and carefully reviewing the personalized Program/Academic Evaluation (available on WebAdvisor), which lists the degree requirements you have completed and those still outstanding;
+- selecting a plan of study to meet program requirements (Chapter X) and carefully reviewing the personalized My Progress feature (available in the Student Planning module on WebAdvisor), which lists the requirements you have completed and those still outstanding;

 - attending first class meetings, obtaining course outlines, and meeting the course requirements as specified;